Matt Carling – PI

 Matt Jones – MS in Z&P, August 2011 – July 2013

 Matt received his BS from the University of New Mexico, where he worked with Dr. Chris Witt investigating the evolution of trachea size in Sandhill Cranes.
 For his MS, Matt worked on the role of parasite driven adaptation in the evolution of reproductive isolation in Rufous-collared Sparrows.
-Matt is now a doctor, having recently defended his PhD at the University of Montana where he worked with Jeff Good.
+Matt earned his PhD at the University of Montana where he worked with Jeff Good.

 James Maley – Collections Manager, University of Wyoming Museum of Vertebrates